Uganda to open Entebbe Airport this October after COVID-19 Lockdown. Uganda to open Entebbe airport…

 What happens, when one is found COVID-19 Positive?

-Incase one of the travelers or nationals from Category 1 or 2 countries if found positive, they will be transferred to the Ministry of Health designated COVID-19 Isolation centres.
+Tourists who are nationals from Category 1 or 2 countries who are found positive, they will be transferred to the Ministry of Health designated COVID-19 Isolation centres.
 To be monitored and provided with the necessary care.

 To avoid this and also wastage of time, as AA Safaris and Tours we recommend that one be vaccinated.
 And therefore you will not be asked to test on arrival.
 You will just proceed to start your Uganda gorilla trekking safari and enjoy the Pearl of Africa.